SimonAytes/SimonAytes.github.io/_pages/about.md

 ## 🔍 **Research Interests**

 I am passionate about exploring cutting-edge AI topics, particularly:
-- **Multimodal Retrieval Systems**: Developing systems that integrate and process diverse forms of data like text, images, and audio for advanced information retrieval.
+- **Efficient AI**: Optimizing large language models for reduced latency, cost-effectiveness, and computational efficiency during inference
 - **In-Context and Few-Shot Learning**: Optimizing machine learning models to perform effectively with minimal data and efficient context understanding.
-- **Energy-efficient AI**: Designing sustainable AI methods to reduce computational costs and environmental impacts.
+- **Multimodal Retrieval Systems**: Developing systems that integrate and process diverse forms of data like text, images, and audio for advanced information retrieval.

 If these areas excite you, I’d love to collaborate!
 Feel free to reach out: **saytes@kaist.ac.kr**.